tidalcycles/tidal-doc/docs/reference/alteration.md

 ```haskell
 d1 $ stutter 4 (1/16) $ s "bd cp"
 ```

-should be functionally equivalent to
+is functionally equivalent to ...

 ```haskell
 d1 $ stut 4 1 (1/16) $ s "bd cp"
 ```

 Specific conveniences functions that use stutter are:

 ```haskell